vishwasmehra/checkout-app/README.md

 ## How to Use
 - Select your preferred language from the dropdown.
 The UI will update and remember your choice.
 - All payment customization features are now available in 15 languages.
+- For pair programming, use Cursor's Live Share/collaboration features to work with others in real time.

 ---

 ## How to Contribute
 - To add or improve translations, edit `app/translations.js`.
 - For new features, update the relevant route/component and ensure all UI text uses the translation helper.
+- For collaborative work, use Cursor's built-in sharing features.

 ---